ref-finance/ref-contracts/README.md

 near dev-deploy
 ```

-This will output on the contract ID it deployed it.
+This will output on the contract ID it deployed.